MaxMalts/Hash_research/README.md

 ## Profiling

-Let's see how lonh does each function execute:
+Let's see how long does each function execute:

 ![Profiling](./Images/Profiling.png)

-As we can see the most used functions are List_ElemExists() which searches for an element in list and strcmp().
-The first one uses strcmp() so if we optimize strcmp() then the first function will take less time to execute automatically.
+As we can see the most used functions are List_ElemExists which searches for an element in list and strcmp.
+The first one uses strcmp so if we optimize it then the first function will take less time to execute automatically.
 What about hash functions, the slowest function is CRC32.

-We will try to optimize the function listed above.
-We will also try to optimize strlen and "XOR and Shift" hash.
+We will try to optimize the functions listed above.
+We will also do this with strlen and "XOR and Shift" hash.

 ## Optimisation